-A one-month assimilation experiment (TrDA) using this methodology is performed.
-In order to illustrate the effect of transformations on the ensemble simulation, vertical profiles of Chl-a, nitrate, and phosphate are presented for 5th May 2005 (Fig. 9), the last day of the experiment.
-Profiles are placed at province 6 since the methodology aims to reduce the inconsistencies between observed and non-observed variables found in this region.
-Profiles illustrate that the transformed ensemble keeps the values displayed by the non-transformed simulation, while it increases the envelope of the ensemble by reproducing lower values.

-When climatologies are taken into account, the increasing on the concentrations of both nitrate and phosphate after corrections is reduced.
-Though these changes are insufficient to include observations at this specific position, they indicate that reducing the effect of the assimilation in regions where the plasticity of the model is insufficient diminishes the inconsistencies.
+A 1-month assimilation experiment (TrDA) using this methodology is performed.
+In order to illustrate the effect of transformations on the ensemble simulation, vertical profiles of Chl a, nitrate, and phosphate are presented for 5 May 2005 (Fig. 9), the last day of the experiment.
+Profiles are placed in the province NASTW since the methodology aims to reduce the inconsistencies between observed and non-observed variables found in this region.
+Profiles illustrate that the transformed ensemble keeps the Chl a values displayed by the non-transformed simulation, while it increases the envelope of the ensemble by reproducing lower values.
+On the other hand, when climatologies are taken into account, the increase in the concentrations of both nitrate and phosphate after corrections is reduced.
+However, despite these improvements, we see that, even with the modified observational update, it is still difficult to maintain the corrections of the nutrients within reasonable bounds.
+Climatological variations can indeed be too wide to avoid unrealistic values occurring at a given time.
+Looking for a reliable synoptic ensemble with a sufficient dynamical spread to explain the full misfit to the observations of the day should thus certainly remain an important step to improve the assimilation system.